scds/dash25-26/microdata-python.md

 # Microdata Analysis with Python using Statistics Canada Data

-This hands-on workshop will guide participants through the process of data analysis using the Public Use Microdata File (PUMF) from Statistics Canada’s sample surveys.
-You will learn how to access, manage, and analyze microdata to extract meaningful insights.
-Participants will engage with sample datasets, explore various statistical techniques, and gain practical experience in interpreting and presenting their findings.
-Whether you're a student, researcher, or professional, this workshop will equip you with the tools to effectively analyze and utilize Canadian survey data.
+Interested in working with Canadian survey data?
+This hands-on workshop introduces participants to data analysis using Public Use Microdata Files (PUMF) from Statistics Canada’s sample surveys.

+You’ll learn how to access, manage, and analyze microdata to uncover meaningful insights.
+Using sample datasets, we’ll walk through various statistical techniques and give you practical experience in interpreting and presenting your findings.

+By the end of this session, participants will be able to:

+- Locate and access Statistics Canada PUMF dataset

+- Organize and manage microdata for analysis

+- Apply basic statistical techniques to explore the data

+- Interpret and present results with clarity and confidence

+This session is ideal for students, faculty, staff, and community members interested in Canadian data—no prior experience required.

 ## Workshop Preparation